Alfred-Jijo/Alfred-Jijo.github.io/_posts/1935-06-12-What-i-wanna-talk-about.md

 - [ ] **Just use a damn IDE**
   - Getting used to a text/code editor
   - Getting used to a debugger
+  - Getting used to an enviroment
+  - Once you know one you know all.
 - [ ] **Get used to the Command Line**
   - There is only so much abstraction can do for you
 - [ ] Bit masks and low level usages